 Like the other two limiters, CPU Limited could also access this right from the GX Control section of the left menu bar.

 This brings out a well-detailed information tab about the total RAM and CPU resources the browser is currently consuming.
-Alongside that, it provides a one-click button to close all the accounts at one go.
+Alongside that, it provides a one-click button to close all the accounts in one go.
 And as you might have guessed by now, the Tabs Killer is also placed within the GX Control domain.